MobMonRob/DL4JDSLStudien3/preprolanguage/README.md

 ### Tests

-The code is tested with with the GraalVM 'graalvm-ce-java11-windows-amd64-20.1.0.zip'.
+The code is tested with with the GraalVM 'graalvm-ce-java11-windows-amd64-20.0.0.zip'.
+GraalVM 20.1 currently does not work.